 Often unfamiliar to non-New Yorkers and considered part of Greenwich Village, NoHo (short for North of Houston) is a dynamic downtown neighborhood in Manhattan.
-Its cobblestone streets, airy loft apartments, as well as the proximity to other desirable areas like Greenwich Village, the East Village, SoHo and the Lower East Side, make it both appealing and expensive.
+Its cobblestone streets, airy loft apartments, as well as the proximity to other desirable areas like Greenwich Village, the East Village, SoHo, and the Lower East Side, making it both appealing and expensive.
 If you’re considering NoHo for your next home in New York City, here’s what you need to know.

 While borders of the enclave are up for debate, we consider the western boundary to be Mercer Street (some say Broadway) and the eastern to be Bowery.
 The area stretches to East Houston on the south side, and north to Astor Place or East Ninth Street.
-Many argue that this tiny triangular zone is not its own neighborhood, but rather part of the Village.
+Many argue that this tiny triangular zone is not its neighborhood, but rather part of the Village.
 Residents disagree.

 Known especially for an abundance of landmark buildings, you’ll find stunning examples of cast-iron architecture lining Lafayette Street and Broadway.
 NoHo rubs elbows with NYU and is just several blocks from Cooper Union, so you’ll find a fair amount of college students milling about.

 The area is comprised of 19th-century townhouses, pricey lofts, low-rise pre-war buildings, and elaborate new condos are thrown into the mix, particularly on Bond Street.
 The neighborhood was designated a historic district in 1999.